ReFormationPro/Gstreamer-H264-Encryption/README.md

 #### Note: Use it at your own risk!

 ## TODO
-- Replace the static IV property with a callback that returns a unique IV for each initialization of the AES context.
-    - Implemented IV signal and seed, need to remove previous IV code.
-- Decryptor does not use IV, remove it from its properties.
 - Refactor file names and clean the project structure
 - Add CMake for ease
+- ECB mode does not use IV.
+However, IV is generated and inserted into the stream regardless.
+Remove it.

 ## Issues
-- As stated in the TODO list, same IV is used for all frames and each NAL units.
-This is not cryptographically secure.
+No known issues at the moment.

 ## Example Pipelines:
 Note that decryptor iv has to be present but not used.